istresearch/scrapy-cluster/docs/topics/crawler/design.rst

 This allows for a crawl job over a variety of links to not waste resources by crawling the same things.
 If you would like to recrawl those same urls, simply submit the same url with a different crawl identifier to the API.
 If you would like to continue to expand your crawl frontier, submit a crawl with the same identifier.

 .. note:: If you continue to submit the same ``crawlid`` and none of the urls have changed, the crawl prematurely stop because it found zero new links to spider.

-redis\_queue.py
-^^^^^^^^^^^^^^^

-A utility class that utilizes Pickle encoding to store and retrieve arbitrary sets of data in Redis.
-The queues come in three basic forms:

-- ``RedisQueue`` - A FIFO queue utilizing a Redis List

-- ``RedisStack`` - A Stack implementation utilizing a Redis List

-- ``RedisPriorityQueue`` - A prioritized queue utilizing a Redis Sorted Set.
-This is the queue utilized by the scheduler for prioritized crawls

-All three of these classes can handle arbitrary sets of data, and handle the pickle encoding and decoding for you.

 redis\_retry\_middleware.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^